diabetik/Diabetik/README.md

 The production Xcode project has been provided as-is with the following exceptions:

 1. Diabetik makes use of [Shinobi Charts](http://www.shinobicontrols.com/shinobicharts/), a proprietary charting framework that cannot legally be redistributed.
 As such, developers wishing to compile the Diabetik source code will need to download a trial version of the framework.
 2. Certain private credentials have been stripped from the public codebase to ensure they remain secure.
-Placeholder credentials can be found in the UACredentials.h header file.
+Placeholder credentials can be found in the UACredentials-Example.h header file.
+Rename it UACredentials.h before compiling the project.

 Legal stuff
 ===========